-Pornhub Disabled In Texas Over Age Verification Law
+Pornhub Disabled in Texas over Age Verification Law

-- The same law has been passed in 7 other states and subsequently, Pornhub disabled its services in all those states.
+- The same law has been passed in 7 other states and Pornhub has subsequently disabled its services in all those states

 Pornhub has shut down its services in Texas after the state made it compulsory for the site to verify the age of the users by using government IDs.
 The website went offline on Thursday.